Tipping on Amtrak Trains

 Sleeping and coach car attendants

-Usually, I tip when the attendant comes around to alert me of my stop or during one of the sweeps they do as we approach the final station.
+Usually, I tip when the attendant comes around to alert me of my stop or during one of the sweeps they make as we approach the final station.
 You can also do it as you step off the train.

 Dining car employees